 Here are some tips to help you find and keep great people:

 - Hire right.
 Take the time to thoroughly screen applicants.
 Be sure they understand what you expect of them.
 Do background checks.
 If you can't do this yourself, contract with a HR consultant to do it for you on an as-needed basis.

 - Create detailed job descriptions.
 Don't make your employees guess about their responsibilities.

 - Understand wage-and-hour and child labor laws.
 Check with your own state's Department of Labor to be sure you comply with regulations on issues such as minimum wage (which can vary depending on the age of the workers and whether they're eligible for tips), and when teenagers can work and what tasks they're allowed to do.

 - Report tips properly.
-The IRS is very specific about how tips are to be reported; for details, check with your accountant or contact the IRS(or see your local telephone directory for the number).
+The IRS is very specific about how tips are to be reported; for details, check with your accountant or contact the IRS.

 - Provide initial and ongoing training.
 Even experienced workers need to know how things are done in your restaurant.
 Well-trained employees are happier, more confident and more effective.
 Plus, ongoing training builds loyalty and reduces turnover.
 The National Restaurant Associationcan help you develop appropriate employee training programs.